 A Breach of Research Integrity includes but is not limited to:

+a research code breach;

+a serious research code breach;

+not meeting required research standards as defined by the Code or good research practice;

+fabrication, falsification or misrepresentation of data and research results;

 plagiarism;

-breach of copyright;

-false or misleading attribution of authorship;

-improper or inadequate referencing of a relevant published work;

-without authority, taking, hiding, or damaging the property of another person relating to research;

-failing to obtain any required ethics approval before commencing or undertaking a relevant step in research;

-using information in breach of a confidentiality requirement;

-submitting false results to a supervisor, examiner, or publisher;

-engaging in false or misleading conduct in research, including making a false or misleading statement or representation.
+failure to properly manage research data;

+failure to adequately acknowledge or attribute the contributions of others;

+failure to disclose and manage a conflict of interest in research; and

+any other deviation from good academic and research practices including but not limited to the submission of research for assessment.

 Reporting

-Any person who has reasonable grounds to believe that a Breach of Research Integrity has been committed by a Student may report the matter to the relevant Head of the Academic Unit.
+Any person who has reasonable grounds to believe that a Breach of Research Integrity has been committed by a Student may report the matter to the Deputy Vice-Chancellor Research (or nominee), who is responsible for the oversight, investigation and evaluation of a potential research code breach.

-A report made under section 19 is an allegation of a Breach of Research Integrity under this regulation
+A report made under section 19 is an allegation of a Breach of Research Integrity under this Regulation and a research code breach under the Code.

-The Office of Research Integrity will maintain a register of Breaches of Research Integrity.

 Preliminary Assessment

-The relevant Head of the Academic Unit is responsible for undertaking a preliminary assessment of the Breach of Research Integrity, and will consider and recommend:
+The Deputy Vice-Chancellor Research (or nominee) shall appoint an assessment officer to conduct an independent investigation.

+The Deputy Vice-Chancellor Research (or nominee) shall consider the seriousness of a potential code breach and the independent investigation conducted by the assessment officer, and shall determine as the outcome:

-where there are no reasonable grounds for an allegation of Breach of Research Integrity, that the matter be dismissed; or
+where there are no reasonable grounds to support an allegation of research code breach, that the matter be dismissed; or

-where the allegation/s relates to a minor Breach of Research of Integrity , that the matter be appropriately actioned or referred to the Student’s supervisor/s or Executive Dean for action; or
+where the allegation relates to a potential research code breach, that the matter be appropriately actioned at the local level with oversight by the Deputy Vice-Chancellor Research (or nominee); or

-where there are reasonable grounds for an allegation of a serious Breach of Research Integrity that the matter be formally heard and determined in accordance with the relevant procedure; or
+where there are reasonable grounds for an allegation of a serious research code breach that the matter be formally heard and determined in accordance with this Regulation and the relevant procedure; or

-where the allegation/s refers (either in part or in whole) to matters not pertaining to a Breach of Research Integrity but involves other alleged breaches of University policy, that the matter be pursued in accordance with those other University policies or procedures.
+where the allegation refers (either in part or in whole) to matters not pertaining to a research code breach but involves other alleged breaches of University Regulation or policy, that the matter be pursued in accordance with those other University Regulations, policies or procedures.

+(Preliminary Assessment)

-Both the Student and the person who reported the matter will be informed of the outcome of the preliminary assessment by the relevant Head of the Academic Unit.
+Both the Student and the person who reported the matter will be informed of the outcome of the preliminary assessment by the Deputy Vice-Chancellor Research (or nominee).

-Hearing and Formal Determination of a Breach of Research Integrity
+Formal Hearing of an Allegation of Breach of Research Integrity

-Where the relevant Head of the Academic Unit considers that there are reasonable grounds for an allegation of a serious Breach of Research Integrity to be made and the matter should be formally investigated, heard and determined, the Head will refer the matter to the Deputy Vice-Chancellor Research or nominee for investigation, hearing and determination in accordance with the relevant procedure by the Student Research Integrity Committee.
+Where the Deputy Vice-Chancellor Research considers that there are reasonable grounds for an allegation serious research code breach by a Student, the Deputy Vice-Chancellor Research (or nominee) will establish a Student Research Integrity Committee to hear and determine the matter in accordance with the relevant procedure.

 The Student Research Integrity Committee will be constituted by no less than three persons in accordance with the relevant procedure and will act fairly and impartially to: